smzd/School_District_Analysis/README.md

 Fig: Changing 9th Grade Value with NaN for Thomas High School

-We do see a slight variation (0.01%) in the school type scores such as math, reading, and overall passing numbers; however, it is insignificant.
+We do see a slight variation (0.01%) in the school type scores such as math, reading, and overall passing numbers; which is insignificant.
 Also when we formatted the both dataframes with .map format they look identical.

 ![](https://github.com/smzd/School_District_Analysis/blob/main/Resources/school_type_og.png)
 Fig: Scores by School Type